jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/3_Loadcase/4_Physical_Load.typ

 This section addresses some of these experimental barriers by examining physical #glspl("lie", long:true) for aircraft wings.
 An analysis of each #gls("lie")'s characteristics is outlined, followed by systematic evaluation using relevant assessment criteria to determine suitable approaches for structural testing.
-These findings provide the motivation for the upcoming aerodynamic load discretization and optimization detailed in @chap_4.
+These findings provide the motivation for the upcoming aerodynamic #gls("ld", long:true) and optimization detailed in @chap_4.
 Understanding the practical implications of different load introduction methods enables crucial insights for developing effective structural testing procedures that balance theoretical requirements with experimental feasibility.

 // -------------------------------------------------------------------------- //